 - 3.1.
 The detailed policy work described above will be necessary to deliver our vision but will not by itself be sufficient.
-While legislation is only part of the answer, the existing legislation (the National Health Service Act 2006 and the Health and Social Care Act 2012) does not present a sufficiently firm foundation for system working. - 3.2.
-In September 2019, NHSEI made a number of recommendations for an NHS Bill.
+While legislation is only part of the answer, the existing legislation (the National Health Service Act 2006 and the Health and Social Care Act 2012 does not present a sufficiently firm foundation for system working. - 3.2.
+In September 2019, NHSEI made a number of recommendations for an NHS Bill2.
 These aimed to remove current legislative barriers to integration across health and social care bodies, foster collaboration, and more formally join up national leadership in support of the ambitions outlined above. - 3.3.
-Recommendations included: - rebalancing the focus on competition between NHS organisations by reducing the Competition and Markets Authority's role in the NHS and abolishing Monitor's role and functions in relation to enforcing competition; - simplifying procurement rules by scrapping section 75 of the 2012 Act and removing the commissioning of NHS healthcare services from the jurisdiction of the Public Contracts Regulations 2015; - providing increased flexibilities on tariff; - reintroducing the ability to establish new NHS trusts to support the creation of integrated care providers; - ensuring a more coordinated approach to planning capital investment, through the possibility of introducing FT capital spend limits; - the ability to establish decision-making joint committees of commissioners and NHS providers and between NHS providers; - enabling collaborative commissioning between NHS bodies it is currently easier in legislative terms for NHS bodies and local authorities to work together than NHS bodies; - a new "triple aim" duty for all NHS organisations of 'better health for the whole population, better quality care for all patients and financially sustainable services for the taxpayer; and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/8 75711/The government s 2020-2021 mandate to NHS England and NHS Improvement.pdf
+Recommendations included: - rebalancing the focus on competition between NHS organisations by reducing the Competition and Markets Authority's role in the NHS and abolishing Monitor's role and functions in relation to enforcing competition; - simplifying procurement rules by scrapping section 75 of the 2012 Act and remove the commissioning of NHS healthcare services from the jurisdiction of the Public Contracts Regulations 2015; - providing increased flexibilities on tariff; - reintroducing the ability to establish new NHS trusts to support the creation of integrated care providers; - ensuring a more coordinated approach to planning capital investment, through the possibility of introducing FT capital spend limits; - the ability to establish decision-making joint committees of commissioners and NHS providers and between NHS providers; - enabling collaborative commissioning between NHS bodies it is currently easier in legislative terms for NHS bodies and local authorities to work together than NHS bodies; - a new "triple aim" duty for all NHS organisations of 'better health for the whole population, better quality care for all patients and financially sustainable services for the taxpayer; and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/8 75711/The_government_s_2020-2021_mandate_to_NHS_England_and_NHS_Improvement.pdf